hui-aqua/hydromodel/Meshcreater/README.md

 The available numerical models are:

-- cylindrical fish cage with bottom
+- Cylindrical fish cage with bottom

     The fish cage is a cylindrical shape.
+And it has a bottom which can be either flat or cone shape (according to the "cagebottomcenter" )

+ - Cylindrical fish cage without bottom

-And it has a bottom which can be either flat or cone shape (according to the "cagebottomcenter" at line 37)
+    The fish cage is a cylindrical shape.
+And it has a bottom which can be either flat or cone shape (according to the "cagebottomcenter" )

-trawlnet.py:
+- trawl net

     Generate the mesh file for trawl net, The node and line connection are read from external files.

+- Cylindrical fish cage with mooring system
+- Squared fish cage with(out) bottom with(out) mooring system